JeanExtreme002/DokkuWeb/README.md

-# Dokku Dashboard
+# DokkuWeb
 This project is a web application that acts as a dashboard interface for the Dokku CLI.
 The goal is to simplify and enhance the user experience when managing applications through Dokku by providing an intuitive and interactive visual interface.

-Dokku Dashboard is a frontend server only, that uses the [Dokku-API](https://github.com/JeanExtreme002/Dokku-API) as backend.
+DokkuWeb is a frontend server only, that uses the [Dokku-API](https://github.com/JeanExtreme002/Dokku-API) as backend.

 ## Getting Started (quick run)